 They will not keep trying to recover the debt, until they have exhausted all other avenues.

-Will the debt become too old to collect?
+Will the debt be too old to collect at any point?

-GTM Debt Recovery Services Ltd will have a maximum of 6 years to collect the debt, unless they issue a CCJ.
+GTM Debt Recovery Services Ltd will have up to 6 years to collect the debt, unless they issue a CCJ.

 Are debts ever written off?